How Amazon Australia Is Shaping Shopping Trends & Business Down Under

 We’re looking forward to seeing what search trends will dominate 2019!

 Australia is a big place.
 Even with fulfillment centers in Melbourne and Sydney, where the majority of the country’s population is located, Amazon has struggled to ship items to customers.
 While it has a much smaller population, Australia’s square mileage is about the same as the continental United States.
-Amazon also has to contend with the Outback which covers the majority of inland Australia and has very little infrastructure for transporting goods.
+Amazon also has to contend with the Outback which covers the majority of inland Australia and has little infrastructure for transporting goods.

 Photo by Philippe Wuyts